-A memoir is not, necessarily, an autobiography - a chronological account of your life.
-It is more a recollection of the bits that - for diverse reasons - have meant most to you and can be retold, ideally, as stories about events, people and places.
-The guide will soon get you in the swing of recognising these as its various techniques stimulate the neurons of your memory circuits.
+The best kind of memoir is not, necessarily, a chronological account of your life.
+It should be more a recollection of the events that - for diverse reasons - have meant most to you and can be retold, ideally, as stories about those events and the people and places involved.

 Life's events can carry so much momentum that the opportunity to reflect on them is sometimes lost before the next event or experience comes along.
-A memoir is also an opportunity to indulge that reflection with the benefit of a greater perspective and, hopefully, the wisdom that experience can give.
-In short, creating a memoir can be a voyage of self-discovery, a pleasurable journey you take at your own pace and in your own time.
-Using the guide, you will also find it can create its own opportunities, if you wish, to reacquaint yourself with people and places.
+A memoir is an opportunity to indulge that reflection with the benefit of a greater perspective and, hopefully, the wisdom that experience can give.

-For the reasons above, it is primarily for your benefit.
+Primarily, it will be for your benefit.
 The next set of beneficiaries will be those near and dear and some, perhaps, yet to be born.
 In some way they will have been shaped by what happened in your life and they will be fascinated to learn as much about it as they can.
 And, who knows?
 Sometimes a memoir can take off and find a life of its own and a much wider audience.
 Our generation has seen - and had to cope with - more changes than any other.

 Create a memoir and your memories will never be lost - either to you or anyone else.
 There's no time like the present to make it happen.

 David Rolfe - BAFTA-winning writer, producer and director of over 100 documentaries and programmes featuring all walks of life including prime ministers and royalty.
 You can see a full credit list on the British Film Institute site.

 My Guide is designed to stand alone as all you might need to create a memoir.